antonysanders1/antonysanders1.github.io/_posts/2020-07-17-learning_to_love_the_pain_of_javascript.markdown

 Next I created a GitHub repository that I would push and house all of my final code changes.
 I learned the hard way that you have to be careful when pushing to GitHub because if you push to GH from an inner directory (i.e the backend_api folder), you'll endup creating a locked repo inside your main repo and that you can't access and it's a headache to fix.

 **The Meat and Potatoes**
 Once the preliminary stuff was all setup and out of the way, It was time to start working on the most imprtant part, the frontend.
-Within the Frontend I needed to create the index.html file for document structure, a styles.css file for *(you guessed it)* styling, and all of the script files *(Javascript)* that would work with both the HTML and CSS files to handle visibilty, styling, and interactivity.
+Within the Frontend I needed to create the `index.html` file for document structure, a `styles.css` file for *(you guessed it)* styling, and all of the script files *(Javascript)* like `index.js` that will and work with both the HTML and CSS files to handle visibilty, styling, and interactivity.
-Note: Its best practice to place all of these files in their respective directories and sub directories to help seperate concerns.
-Below is a quick look at my file tree which could be deemed a recommended structure:
+`Note: Its best practice to place all of these files in their respective directories and sub directories to help seperate concerns.
+Below is a quick look at my file tree which could be deemed a recommended structure:`
 ```
 ˅ frontend
 |  ˅ src